jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 ## Config 5

-MESH network since the beginning
+### MESH network since the beginning, WITH filter, WITH drop_duplicates

-WITH filter

-WITH drop_duplicates

 NO duplicates in the network